SOMETIMES doctors can be faced with the difficult situation of a patient making romantic advances.

-Some doctors and dentists will also use dating apps, where there is an increased risk of being approached by patients on a personal profile.
+Some doctors may also use dating apps in their personal lives, where there is an increased risk of being approached by patients on a personal profile.
 You may not realise until a relationship progresses that someone you are in contact with could be a patient.

-In one recent MDDUS case, a GP member was matched and started engaging with a person on a popular dating app.
+Consider the following scenario.
+A dermatologist member was matched and started engaging with a person on a popular dating app.
 They met for dinner one night and she enjoyed his company but declined an offer of a second date.
-He took the perceived rejection badly and continued to send her messages until she finally had no option but to block his number.
-A few weeks later the GP was surprised to see his name appear on her appointment list for that day.
-She hoped it was coincidental that the patient shared the same name as her date but was understandably anxious about the encounter.
+He took the perceived rejection badly and continued to send the doctor messages until she finally had no option but to block his number.
+A few weeks later the doctor was surprised to see his name appear on her clinic list for that day.
+She hoped it was coincidental that the patient shared the same name but was understandably anxious about the encounter.

 GMC guidance on maintaining professional boundaries is very specific:

 “You must not pursue a sexual or improper emotional relationship with a current patient… If a patient pursues a sexual or improper emotional relationship with you, you should treat them politely and considerately and try to re-establish a professional boundary.
 If trust has broken down and you find it necessary to end the professional relationship, you must follow the guidance in Ending your professional relationship with a patient."

 The guidance is explicit on relationships with a current patient – but what about pursuing a relationship with a former patient?
 The advice here is that it depends on individual circumstances, including how long has passed since the doctor-patient relationship ended, how long the professional relationship lasted and the nature of the professional relationship.

 The guidance states that “the more recently a professional relationship with a patient ended, the less likely it is that beginning a personal relationship with that patient would be appropriate”.

 GMC guidance also states that doctors “must not end a professional relationship with a patient solely to pursue a personal relationship with them”.